grafana/thema/docs/go-usage.md

 ## Input Kernel

 Manually stitching together a Thema-based input processing flow can be done.
 Clearly - we've just done it.
 But all we've really made is function calls scattered across tests, rather than a nice, tight system.
 Ideally, there'd be an approach that miimally distracts us from the harder problem: composing Thema into larger systems.
-Start with an `io.Reader`, `[]byte` or similar of input data, end with our desired Go type, all in a minimal structure made from the answer to a few high-level questions:
+Start with a `[]byte` of input data, end with our desired Go type, all in a minimal structure made from the answer to a few high-level questions:

 * Which lineage are we using?
 * What data format are we expecting as input?